TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 I documented the installation process in [this other writeup](https://theredp4nther.github.io/writeups/2024/HTB/Forest.html#bloodhound-setup).
 If you're unfamiliar with the setup, check it out and then return here.

-Next, we proceed to enumerate Active Directory privileges using BloodHound.
+Next, we proceed to enumerate Active Directory privileges using `BloodHound`.

 We detect that `ryan` has `WriteOwner` permissions over the `ca_svc` user: